-CBSE 4321 Seminar and Comprehensive Student Teaching II: Bilingual Education
+CBSE 4321 Seminar and Comprehensive Student Teaching: Bilingual Education

 Prerequisite: Childhood, Bilingual and Special Education 3206, 3207.

 The City University reserves the right, because of changing conditions,

 to make modifications of any nature in academic programs and requirements